Will the Jets fire Adam Gase? Sam Darnold's progress, off-field drama at forefront of New York's decision - Up News Info

 — Michael Nania (@Michael_Nania) September 24, 2020

 There’s also the question of Sam Darnold’s progress with the Jets: Darnold improved, albeit slightly, under his first season with Gase in 2019, setting career highs in touchdowns, completion rate and yards while lowering his interceptions.
 While a lot of what Darnold will be in 2020 is dependent on who is surrounding him rather than who he has at head coach, it seems like a fair amount of Gase’s evaluation will be based on what Darnold does the rest of the season.
-His head coach hasn’t exactly done him any favors, though.
+His head coach hasn’t exactly done him any favors, though, and his three-interception Week 3 performance vs. the Colts have cast doubts on whether or not Darnold is the guy in NYC.

 Still, with the fans as vocal as they are — and Jamal Adams going scorched earth on Gase just a few days before being shipped to Seattle — it’s hard to see Gase continue past the 2020 season as the team’s coach.

-If the 0-2 Jets continue to have performances as they did in Week 1 and 2, then the sands will run thin on Gase’s New York stay.
+If the 0-3 Jets continue to have performances as they did in Weeks 1, 2 and 3, then Gase will be eyeing the unemployment line sooner rather than later.